Many of us know the KISS acronym, which is too often used with these words: Keep It Simple, Stupid. You’ve heard it or

 Faithful readers of my blogs know how much I dislike hurtful language, and “stupid” is in that league.
-It’s impossible to unring a bell.
+It’s impossible to un-ring a bell.
 Once you’ve called someone stupid, even in jest, you can’t unsay it.
 Those who have been called that can’t unhear it.
 Nothing good comes of it, not even if we “apologize” and say we were only kidding.
 Yeah.
-No. It still hurts.
+No.

-When I teach my “Brush Up on Your Business Writing Skills” workshop, I often refer to the KISS acronym — my version of it, anyway.
+When I teach my “Brush Up on Your Business Writing Skills” workshop, I often refer to the KISS principle — my version of it, anyway.
 Many business professionals — letter writers, memo writers, bloggers — write too many words, and they use too many BIG words, perhaps thinking they’ll look smart.

 So here are just three ideas to help you write more polished and professional business documents, all according to my version of the KISS Principle.